 Every use — non-negotiable at 500W

 At 500W, the motor has limited thermal headroom.
 Filling a jar more than 50% of its capacity creates "Fluid Resistance" that forces the motor to draw significantly more current than its rated load.
 Over time, this causes winding insulation breakdown — the primary cause of the "burning smell" in budget mixers.
-The DU Tech Team's rule: for a 1.0L jar, never add more than 500ml of ingredients.
+My rule: for a 1.0L jar, never add more than 500ml of ingredients.
 For a 0.4L chutney jar, never exceed 200ml.

 For batter grinding, add water in small increments rather than all at once.
 This reduces the initial viscosity load on the motor.